dipesh50061-blip/Simple-Calculator-App/README.md

 # Simple Calculator App

-A simple calculator app made using Python and Tkinter.
+A simple calculator app made using Python and Jupyter Notebook.

 ## Features
 - Addition